How to care for a Maranta Leuconora (Prayer plant)

 The second thing to check is the sunlight exposure.
 If your Maranta is getting too much (direct) sunlight, it will become too warm and dry out (burn marks).
 If you think your Maranta might be getting too much (direct) sunlight, move it to a slightly darker place.

 A less common issue is that the environment for your plant might be too dry for your Maranta.
 Dry as in very low humidity.
-The Prayer plant is a tropical plant which needs quite a lot of humidity.
+The Prayer plant is a tropical plant that needs quite a lot of humidity.
 If you're sure you're watering your Maranta properly and it's getting the right amount of sunlight, it might just need humidity.
 There are a few great ways to raise the humidity of your plant, which you can read more about at "10 ways to raise the humidity in your house".

 Drooping leaves on your Maranta